 Professional tip:

+The phrase not excepting meaning nothing is excluded and the rule applies to everyone.
 If your sentence feels unclear, rewrite it instead of risking confusion.

 Common Mistakes with Excepting or Accepting